 This data is not only more accurate than mystery shopper feedback, it’s also available immediately after the interaction occurs.
 There are no delays between collecting the feedback and learning from it.

-This is a breakthrough in customer experience research and has led many companies to question the value of mystery shoppers.
+This is breakthrough in customer experience has led many companies to question the value of mystery shoppers.
 In fact, they’re now looking at ways to use these new tools as part of an agile customer experience strategy.

 There are many new technologies that businesses can use to get feedback from customers, including: